Justice00000/VitaCare/README.md

 - Improved patient communication

 ## License
-Medicare++ is released under the MIT License.
+VitaCare is released under the MIT License.
 See the LICENSE file for more details.

 ---

-© 2024 Medicare++.
+© 2024 VitaCare.
 All Rights Reserved.

-*Developed by Team 14 - Making Healthcare Accessible*
+*Developed by VitaCare Team - Making Healthcare Accessible*